 Resources and support are available for students facing academic challenges.
 The college’s academic recovery specialist is available to assist you if you are not making positive academic progress or are navigating academic warning, suspension, or dismissal.
 Through partnering with the academic recovery specialist, you will set attainable goals and have an additional support system with which to work.

-Academic warning is the official notice for a student who has failed to maintain a 2.0 cumulative GPA.
-If you are in academic warning, you must earn a 2.0 semester GPA to continue your studies, and you must earn a 2.0 cumulative GPA to return to good academic standing.
+Academic warning is the official notice for a student who has failed to maintain a 2.0 cumulative grade-point average.
+If you are in academic warning, you must earn a 2.0 semester grade-point average to continue your studies, and you must earn a 2.0 cumulative grade-point average to return to good academic standing.
 While an academic warning is neither a punishment nor the end of an academic career, it is a time to take an active approach to improving your academics.
 A Liberal Arts student in academic warning will have a hold placed on registration and be required to: